Lean Six Sigma Yellow Belt Training and Certification in Brussels

 Serious game: the group experiments in the classroom the Lean improvement method (Kaizen Event) on a role play simulating an end-to-end business process (receipt of orders, processing, billing, shipping).

-Day 3 – Six Sigma Yellow Belt module
+Day 3 and 4 – Six Sigma Yellow Belt module

 - History and positioning of Lean Six Sigma